Home Features Pricing Documentation Services Contact DOWNLOAD

 The Dashboard breaks the score down by risk category:

-Categories are aggregated by total impact (sum of penalties), not by issue count.
+Categories are aggregated by total impact (the sum of per-issue impact), not by issue count.
 A category with one confirmed critical will appear at the top of the breakdown, ahead of a category with twenty lows.

 The category bucket an issue lands in is determined by the engine that found it.
 Live-site security checks land in Security.
 Source-audit dependency findings land in Dependencies.
 Operational gaps from the source audit land in Reliability.